Whats in this section?

-- extra care, sheltered housing; and
+- extra care, sheltered housing;

 - carers’ support groups.

-Supporting someone living with dementia
+Supporting someone living with Dementia

-When someone is living with dementia, they need:
+When someone is living with Dementia, they need:

-- reassurance that they are still valued, and that their feelings matter;
+- reassurance that they are still valued and that their feelings matter;;

-- freedom from as much external stress as possible; and
+- freedom from as much external stress as possible;

-- appropriate activities and stimulation to help them to remain alert and motivated for as
+- appropriate activities and stimulation to help them to remain alert and motivated for as long as possible.

-Activities for people with dementia
+Activities for people with Dementia

 Some activity ideas to try at home:

 - If your relative enjoys jigsaws, this activity could stimulate them without being too complex to complete.
 The completed pictures are appropriate for adults and cover many themes.

-- You can buy games that use smells to trigger memories, or you can buy or make a ‘fiddle muff’ if the person struggles with restless hands or fidgeting.
+- You can buy games that use smells to trigger memories or purchase or make a ‘fiddle muff’ if the person struggles with fidgeting.

-Music is widely recognised as a great way to engage people living with all stages of dementia.
-Any music can help, from playing a favourite CD to creating a personalised playlist of songs that are associated with happy memories.
+- Music is widely recognised as a great way to engage people living with all stages of Dementia.
+Any music can help, from playing a favourite CD to creating a personalised playlist of songs associated with happy memories.

-If the person with dementia shows an interest, let them carry out tasks around the house.
-Anything like folding towels to laying the table or washing up can help them to feel a sense of accomplishment and purpose.
+- If the person with Dementia shows interest, let them carry out tasks around the house.
+Anything like folding towels to laying the table, or washing up can help them feel a sense of accomplishment and purpose.

-Ultimately, when introducing activities, be led by the person with dementia.
+- Ultimately, when introducing activities, be led by the person with Dementia.
 Whatever they choose to do should be enjoyable and engaging.
-What is of interest one day, may not be the next.
+What is of interest one day may not be the next.

 Dementia day centres

-- A good day opportunity will be able to offer a range of activities and support that will enable the person with dementia to retain skills and remain part of their local community.
+- A good day opportunity will offer a range of activities and support that enable the person with Dementia to retain skills and remain part of their local community.

-Specialist day care for people with dementia should be organised and run with the needs of people with dementia in mind, aiming to build on their strengths and abilities.
+- Specialist daycare for people with Dementia should be organised and run with the needs of people with Dementia in mind, aiming to build on their strengths and abilities.
 Activities will vary but may include outings, entertainment, personal care, meals, hairdressing and support for carers.

-Memory Cafés, also known as Dementia Cafés are another place for those with Alzheimer’s and their carers to go.
+- Memory Cafés, also known as Dementia Cafés, are another place for those with Alzheimer’s and their carers to go.

-Respite care for dementia
+Respite care for Dementia

-Spouses, partners and relatives who care for a person with dementia can have an assessment and may need a break from caring.
+- Spouses, partners and relatives who care for a person with Dementia can have an assessment and may need a break from caring.

-Regular respite care might involve the person with dementia attending a day centre or a care worker visiting the person’s home to give the carer a break.
+- Regular respite care might involve the person with Dementia attending a day centre or a care worker visiting the person’s home to give the carer a break.

-Use our Search for Care tool to find respite services that specialise in looking after those with dementia.
+Use our Search for Care tool to find respite services that specialise in looking after those with Dementia.

 Dementia home care

-People with dementia may struggle in new environments and may function better and be more content in the familiar surroundings of their own home.
+- People with Dementia may struggle in new environments and may function better and be more content in the familiar surroundings of their own home.

-Find dementia homecare services
+Find Dementia Homecare services